keptenkurk/Mobotix-tools/README.md

 -o  or  --override   = Override the warning when the Camera SW version of cfg file and camera are different (this might cause serious trouble)
--r  or  --reboot     = Reboots the camera after the configuration has been restored -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -v  or  --verbose    = Show cURL verbose
+-r  or  --reboot     = Reboots the camera after the configuration has been restored -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked)
 ```
 After supplying the correct arguments configuration backup files will be searched starting with
-an IPaddress as found in the provided list or device parameters like "192-168-1-24_*.cfg"
+an IPaddress or hostname as found in the provided list or device parameters like "192-168-1-24_*.cfg"
-If a valid config file has bee found in the current directory the SW version number in the
+If a valid config file has been found in the current directory the SW version number in the
 file is checked with the SW version of the camera.
 Should these not be the same the file will
 not be restored unless the -o or --override parameter is supplied.
+If more device backups are present in the current directory the most recent one will be restored.
 The config in the file will be entirely restored, stored in flash and an update command is
 issued.
 A final reboot is optional an will be issued when supplying the -r or --reboot parameter.
+Restoring takes about 90 seconds per camera.

 # MxPgm
 ```